jamesr1x/Inflation_Market_Analysis/README.md

 ### 3) Run either of the following 2 make scripts:

 **Make_no_API_key**:
-- Runs only the "Analysis.ipynb" script - If pulling raw data is not required this is easier, it does not require the user to create an API key.
+- Runs only "Clean.ipynb" and "Analysis.ipynb" script - If pulling raw data is not required this is easier, it does not require the user to create an API key.

 **Make_API_key**:
 - Runs all 3 scripts, including gathering and cleaning raw data.
 - **NOTE:** Within "Get_raw_data.ipynb" cell 3, a txt file is past in containing my API key, this file is in .gitignore so will NOT automatically download when you clone the repository.
-As mentioned earlier under "Explanation of Directory", create a txt file called "FRED_API_key.txt" and paste in your API key.
+As mentioned earlier under [Explanation of Directory](#explanation-of-directory), create a txt file called "FRED_API_key.txt" and paste in your API key.

-### 4) Veiw Report
+### 4) View Report
 - Veiw report.qmd (any updates to graphs and regression models will automatically be included).

 ## Method